LIFE is a Worship Experience!

 “Nothing in this world can satisfy.”

 Lately, I’ve noticed this particular phrase is popular in many worship songs.
 Israel Houghton likes it.
-Maranatha Music likes it… and we YWAMers seem to like it.
+Maranatha Music likes it… and the believers we partner with seem to like it.
 So, I searched for it in the Bible.
 I couldn’t find it.

 Now, I know the singer’s true intent of this lyric, and it’s good: Money, fame, ambition, etc. are not enough to satisfy.
 There is no replacement for or equivalent to Jesus.
 However, I found myself thinking how sad it is that nothing in this world can satisfy us, after all God created the entire world just to satisfy us, delight us, marvel us, and ultimately point us to Him.